KnowageLabs/Knowage-Documentation/functionalities-guide/Glossary/ka_dev_glossary.rst

     Glossary menu items.

 To create a new glossary, click on the Glossary Definition menu item that you can find under the **Catalogs** section of the Knowage interface.
-As shown in :numref:`glossarydefwindow` the page contains two areas:
+As shown in the figure below the page contains two areas:

 - **Word**: here there is a list of terms.
 The latter are used as labels to attach to analytical objects as datasets or documents in order to link those objects to the glossary;